 Spring is in the air, and the brilliantly coloured blooms we’ve been eagerly anticipating are exploding into life all around us.
 April is traditionally a month of showers but, with the weather warming there will be plenty to do in the garden.
-Not only do we have Easter at the end of the month, there’s a whole catalogue of exciting reasons to get outdoors and into the garden.
+There’s a whole catalogue of exciting reasons to get outdoors and into the garden.

 So, read on to discover my top tips to get you going this April:

 Most houseplants require little care and are generally easier to tend to than those out in the garden.
-But with the warmer weather and longer days, your indoor plants are encouraged to grow and provide us sought-after botanical bursts of colour in every room of the house.
+But with the warmer weather and longer days, your indoor plants are encouraged to grow.
+Providing us sought-after botanical bursts of colour in every room of the house.

 Don’t forget to tend to them more frequently throughout April, as they’ll require a little more water whilst new growth is emerging.

 This is a great job to get stuck into from the comfort of your home whilst those troublesome April showers rage outside.

 I recommend you make sure that the surface of the compost is dry before giving your plant more water so as to not overdo it.
 Most houseplants are killed with kindness.
 The water should be at room temperature for best results, as roots are sensitive to extremes of temperatures.